exploring self-realization, sacred personhood, and full humanity

 "The brook began to broaden out until it expanded into the dimensions of a fair-sized lake.
 We could see many groups of happy people gathered at the side of the water… My friend … [took] me over to a young girl who was [admiring the flowers]… I was rather diffident of so intruding, but I was told to ‘wait and see.’
 My friend bent down beside her, and she turned her head and gave him a friendly word and smile of welcome.
 I concluded that they were old friends, but such was not the case.
 In fact, he told me afterwards that he had never seen her before, and he explained that here in spirit we need no formal introductions; we constitute one large united gathering in the matter of ordinary social intercourse… we never intrude since we can read at once the mind of a person who wishes for a period of seclusion.
 And when we see people out in the open - in garden or countryside - we are always welcome to approach and hold friendly converse with them."

-boating and water sports are not dangerous in Summerland
+boating and water sports are not dangerous or hazardous in Summerland

 The following is Robert Benson’s channeled testimony from the other side, “Life In The World Unseen.”
 Ruth, Edwin, and Robert are tempted to enjoy the lake water, but they've no swimsuits.
 And so Ed shows 'em how it's done.

-"My friend suggested that I might like to go closer to the [lake] water and that, if the young lady were alone, perhaps she would like to join us in our excursions.
+"My friend suggested that I might like to go closer to the [lake] water and that, if the young lady were alone [that is, without an escort], perhaps she would like to join us in our excursions.
 She responded that nothing would give her greater pleasure, and so we all three moved towards the lake… Nothing could be simpler.
 We were just to go into the water precisely as we were.
-Whether we could swim or not, was of no consequences… my friend quite calmly walked into the lake until he was thoroughly immersed, and the two of us followed his example … Great, then, was my surprise - and my relief - when I discovered that the water felt more like a warm cloak thrown round me [and there was no danger, at all, which is not possible in Summerland; we could stay under water as long as we wanted]… As I emerged, the water merely ran away, leaving my clothes just as they were before.
-It had penetrated the clothing just as air on Earth will do, but with no visible or palpable effect whatever.
+Whether we could swim or not, was of no consequence… my friend quite calmly walked into the lake until he was thoroughly immersed, and the two of us followed his example … Great, then, was my surprise - and my relief - when I discovered that the water felt more like a warm cloak thrown round me [and there was no danger, at all, which is not possible in Summerland; we could stay under water as long as we wanted]… As I emerged, the water merely ran away, leaving my clothes just as they were before.
+[The water] had penetrated the clothing just as air on Earth will do, but with no visible or palpable effect whatever.
 We and our clothes were perfectly dry!"

 Alfred answers a question: “If you kneel down on the floor to play with a little child, will you get a crease in your trousers?”